Welcome to Finland, Sweden, Estonia and Latvia

 The national Estonian airline in cooperation with LOT Polish Airlines.

-Avis, Budget, Sixt, Hertz and other international car rental companies with a wide worldwide network and standardised level of service operate throughout the region.
-Driving licences issued in Japan are valid for tourists to drive in Finland, Estonia and Latvia.
-Driving is on the right side.
-Headlights must be on at all times.
+Avis, Budget, Sixt, Hertz, Europcar and Alamo are international car rental companies with large worldwide networks and a standardised level of service.
+Driving licences issued in Japan are valid for tourists to drive in Sweden, Finland, Estonia and Latvia.
+Driving is on the right side of the road.

 Tallink Silja Line